YongCi999/YongCi999/README.md

       </td>
     </tr>
     <tr>
-      <td valign="text-top">Running Dead is a roguelike 2D top-down zombie shooter where you battle endless waves of the undead.
-Upgrade skills, unlock new characters and weapons, and fight to survive in chaotic underground arenas.</td> <!--desc-->
+      <td valign="text-top">Running Dead is a roguelike 2D top-down zombie shooter where you battle againts endless waves of the undead.
+Upgrade skills, unlock new characters and weapons, and fight to survive in chaotic underground arenas with a wide variety of zombies.</td> <!--desc-->
       <td valign="text-top">Survival Brawl is a 2D side-scrolling beat em up game set within a jungle.
-Fight through hordes of enemies, unleash combos, and survive increasingly tough waves.</td> <!--desc-->
+Fight through hordes of enemies, unleash combos, and survive through increasingly tough waves.</td> <!--desc-->
     </tr>
   </tbody>
 </table>